 Perhaps the spookiest of all the modern cannibals are those whose culture hasn't evolved along with the rest of society.
-The group, which resides near northern India, are a mystery to the rest of the inhabitants of the area.
+The group, which resides in Northern India, is a mystery to the rest of the inhabitants of the area.
 A photographer that followed the monks for months said the people of India fear them and believe that they can "predict the future, walk on water and do evil prophecies."

-The Aghori believe that by immersing themselves without prejudice in what others deem taboo or disturbing they can reach enlightenment.
-Their practices include chewing the heads off live animals, daubing their bodies with ash from burnt corpses, meditating on top of corpses, eating human flesh, and drinking blood.
-They believe the body to be transitory, and they hold human life in low regard.see more on Varanasi
+The Aghori believe that by immersing themselves without prejudice in what others deem taboo or disturbing, they can reach enlightenment.
+Their practices include chewing the heads off live animals, daubing their bodies with ash from burnt corpses, meditating on top of corpses, and eating human flesh.
+They believe the body to be transitory, and they hold human life in low regard.

-If there's such a thing as a "popular" cannibal tribe, the Korowai tribe of Papua New Guinea is basically the Rolling Stones of eating people.
-In 2006, Australian journalist Paul Raffaele traveled deep into the forest to observe the hidden tribe's millennia-old customs.
-According to Raffaele,
+If there's such a thing as a "popular" cannibal tribe, the Korowai tribe of Indonesian New Guinea is basically the Rolling Stones of eating people.
+In 2006, journalist Paul Raffaele traveled deep into the forest to observe the hidden tribe's millennia-old customs.
+According to Raffaele:

 For the Korowai, if someone falls out of a tree house or is killed in battle then the reason for their death is pretty obvious.
 But they don't understand microbes and germs (which the rain forests are rife with) so when somebody dies mysteriously to them (of a disease), they believe it is due to a khakhua, a witch man who comes from the netherworld.